Palmer Station: Science

 Palmer Station is located at 64.77°S, 64.05°W. The majority of the science research conducted at Palmer Station revolves around marine biology.
 The station also houses year-round monitoring equipment for global seismic, atmospheric, and UV-monitoring networks, as well as a site for the study of heliophysics.
 Palmer also hosts a radio receiver that studies lightning over the Western Hemisphere.

-Other research is conducted from the research vessels (R/V) Laurence M. Gould and Nathaniel B. Palmer.
+Other research was conducted by the RV Laurence M. Gould and continues to be conducted by the RVIB Nathaniel B. Palmer.
 Science cruises cover physical oceanography, marine geology, and marine biology.
 The ship also carries field parties to sites around the Antarctic Peninsula to study glaciology, geology, and paleontology.

 The USAP has a science planning summary for each year at Palmer Station.

 In 2005, a research team from the Woods Hole Oceanographic Institution and the University of Southern Mississippi mapped the nearby ocean floor.

+In 2020, when the COVID-19 pandemic began the staff noted they felt protected from the spreading virus, but some were eager to return home to help.

+Zodiac boats are used to support the study of marine science at Palmer station.
+In 2022 a new dock was completed.